 The Chairs are selected for their prominent position within restaurant journalism in their region.
 They are in a position to best select an appropriate panel and their expertise is valued in developing the future strategy for the Awards and activities surrounding them.
 Meet the Academy Chairs in Latin America

-Not until the following year – and even then it will only be the results of the voting that determines this, or if we are advised that it will be closed in the year between October 2019 and October 2020.
+Not until the following year – and even then it will only be the results of the voting that determines this, or if we are advised that it will be closed within three months of the list's publication.

 If a restaurant falls from the list of 50 it does not necessarily represent a decline in the standards of that restaurant.
 It could be an indication of shifting culinary tastes, or it could also represent that a geographical area is becoming more important.
 Many restaurants come back onto the list after initial success.